-Spending their fair share of time behind the wheel as our staff does, the attorneys at the law offices of Lebowitz & Mzhen, LLC, have seen first-hand the various types of potential traffic hazards that crop up on Maryland roadways.
+Spending their fair share of time behind the wheel as our staff does, the attorneys at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, have seen first-hand the various types of potential traffic hazards that crop up on Maryland roadways.
 Across the nation, an estimated four out of five people killed in a work zone accident are surprisingly not highway construction workers at all but actually drivers and vehicle occupants traveling past the area.

 For this reason alone, we always remind colleagues, friends and family members to exercise extreme caution at the first hint of those bright orange cones or barrels that indicate roadway work zones.
 Sadly, however, many Maryland drivers do not take these warning indicators or the numerous caution signs as seriously as they should.
 It has been estimated by the Maryland DOT (Department of Transportation) that more than 2,000 traffic accidents take place in or around work zones every year, resulting in hundreds of injuries and even some fatalities.